ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/utils/macros.md

 {% enddocs %}

 {% docs convert_variant_to_boolean_field %}
-This macro takes in either a variant or varchar field, converts it to a varchar field and then to a boolean field with UPPER case values.
+This macro takes in either a variant or varchar field, converts it to a varchar field and then to a boolean field with lower case values.
 {% enddocs %}

 {% docs create_snapshot_base %}